 It’s actually easier than it sounds.
 It’s not always easy to execute, but it’s simple.
 Stop eating fake crap.
 If you only eat protein, produce, fats, nuts and seeds you’re golden.
 It’s like this: imagine you have been putting part hair conditioner and part gasoline in your car once a week for years, and then you switch to only gasoline to see if it runs better.
 Duh!!
 Of course, it will burn clean now because you are giving it what it was designed for.
 The same is true with your body.
 You are designed for whole foods.

 So by “whole foods” we mean foods in simpler forms, with as few additives as possible.
 Instead of salad dressing thickened and stabilized and preserved for a nuclear holocuast, mix up your own or buy one with a short list of recognizable ingredients.
 Instead of chopped and formed chicken patties with fillers and breading from the freezer aisle, cook up a fresh chicken breast or thigh.
-I highly recommend the Whole30 or Arbonne 30 Days to Healthy Living to do that initial detox and get on the right track.
-If you want to make a big change, committing to a month of clean eating will give you a huge head start.
+Obviously, I recommend getting started with the Trim Healthy Mama lifestyle right away to detox and be healthy for good!

 On to the chicken, the star of the show in this recipe.
 Like most of my everyday foods, this is uncomplicated and easy to vary in a number of ways.
 I have lots of versatile recipes easy enough for busy weeknights and I’m looking forward to building a library or those for you to use.
 My hope is that eventually you will come here when you don’t know what to make for dinner.
 You will find tried-and-true recipes the whole family will love.
 Okay, that is a lie.
 If your toddler doesn’t like vegetables I am probably not going to fix that.
 But I do think most kids will eat this chicken!
 (I do have strong opinions on teaching your kids to eat healthy and exposing them to healthy food, but that will be for another day.)